 The Lehigh Valley Greenways Conservation Landscape aims to accelerate the conservation of critical open spaces and natural corridors and to establish greenways and recreational trails throughout the region.

 It does so by linking urban areas to outdoor experiences, protecting watersheds, and retaining the character of the landscape, the region’s heritage and the community.
 Goals include:

-- Land Conservation & Restoration – to conserve critical landscapes, restore buffered stream corridors, and promote best management practices
+Land conservation and restoration to conserve critical landscapes, restore buffered stream corridors, and promote best management practices

-- Outdoor Recreation & Trail Connections – to connect people to greenway and trail opportunities to promote healthy living, recreation, and the region’s green assets
+Outdoor recreation and trail connections to connect people to greenway and trail opportunities to promote healthy living, recreation, and the region’s green assets

-- Local Education & Outreach – to promote the understanding of our natural environment and its benefits to our communities
+Local education and outreach to promote the understanding of our natural environment and its benefits to our communities

 Areas of Focus

-The landscape contains five special areas of focus, all connected by the D&L Trail as it follows the Lehigh and Delaware Rivers on rail-trail and canal towpath.
+The landscape contains five special areas of focus, all connected by the Delaware and Lehigh Trail as it follows the Lehigh and Delaware Rivers on rail-trail and canal towpath.